microsoft/sample-app-aoai-chatGPT/README.md

-# [Preview] Sample Chat App with AOAI
+# [Preview] UUFSolver

-This repo contains sample code for a simple chat webapp that integrates with Azure OpenAI.
+This app is built on the Sample Chat App with AOAI GitHub project from which it is forked.
+It modifies Chat.tsx to add URL parsing, so it will automatically start the conversation with **Article** and **Feedback** parameters that represent the URL of a [Learn](https://learn.microsoft.com) article, and its associated feedback.
+It then gives its best suggestion to resolve/address the feedback, with reference links to validate ground truth on its claims.
+It will also accept raw text pasted from a UUF feedback item description, which contains **Live URL** and **Verbatim** fields, and do the same with them.

 Note: some portions of the app use preview APIs.

 ## Prerequisites
 - An existing Azure OpenAI resource and model deployment of a chat model (e.g. `gpt-35-turbo-16k`, `gpt-4`)